 Ellen Adams writes fiction, essays, and songs, with a particular interest in the unexpected doorways between kinship and estrangement.

-Her work has been published by Crazyhorse, The Southwest Review, TLR, Singapore Art Museum and The Brooklyn Review, and her writing about contemporary art has been featured in various galleries.
+Her work appears or is forthcoming in the following publications: Ploughshares, Black Warrior Review, Kenyon Review Online, Crazyhorse, Southern Humanities Review, The Carolina Quarterly, The Southwest Review, TLR, Electric Literature, Singapore Art Museum and The Brooklyn Review.
+Her writing about contemporary art has been featured in various galleries.
 Her short story “Quit Your Hiding” won the McGinnis-Ritchie Award for Fiction.
-New essays are forthcoming in Black Warrior Review and Kenyon Review Online.

 She grew up in Spokane, Washington, a short drive from the Idaho border and Coeur d’Alene Lake.
 She played her first concert in her early teens.
 She has since called the following places home: Paris, New York, Granada, the Ojai valley, and Chiang Mai, Thailand.